ClaudioSMarques/DataScienceWithR/README.md

-# DataScienceWithR
-Repository for my R studies based on "R for Data Science" and Coursera's Johns Hopkins Data Science courses.
-Includes exercises, projects, R scripts, and R Markdown documents.
-Explore, comment, and contribute!
+R for Data Science Studies
+This repository contains my studies and practice with the R language, drawing from multiple resources:

+"R para Data Science" book
+Coursera's Johns Hopkins Data Science specialization Google Data Analytics professional certificate
+Here you'll find:

+Exercises and Projects: Code and analyses demonstrating data manipulation, visualization, and statistical modeling.
+Scripts and R Markdown Documents: Practical examples and experiments in R.
+Notes and Annotations: Summaries and insights from the study materials.
+Feel free to explore, provide feedback, and contribute!